fastmcp-me/notion-readonly-mcp-server/README.md

 - `API-retrieve-a-comment`: Get comments on a page or block
 - `API-retrieve-a-page-property`: Get specific property information from a page

+By limiting to these 6 essential tools (compared to 15+ in the standard implementation), we ensure:

+1. Better performance in AI assistants like Cursor and Claude that have tool count limitations
+2. Reduced cognitive load for AI models when choosing appropriate tools
+3. Faster response times with fewer API options to consider
+4. Enhanced security through minimized API surface area

 ## Asynchronous Processing

 The server implements advanced parallel processing techniques for handling large Notion documents: